Is Running Good in Menopause?

 • Pelvic pain

 Pelvic floor problems are well known as a problem affecting female athletes never given birth in addition to a risk factor of pregnancy and childbirth, whether vaginal or c-section.
-Female runners will benefit from personalized treatments from a pelvic floor physical therapist as this study found

 • 42% of women stop exercising due to leakage